 The first few years I always bought Hallmark ornaments but then I decided it was getting too expensive.
 Plus it was hard to get one that really would fit their personality.

 So the past 5 years I have made them personalized ornaments for much cheaper and they come out so much cuter.
 I showed you how I made DIY personalized glitter ornaments and then the next year we made floating Christmas ornament and buffalo plaid handmade ornaments without a cutting machine.

-This past year I was going for more natural Christmas decorations so I decided to make them cute wood slice ornaments.
+This past year I was going for more natural Christmas decorations so I decided to make them cute DIY wood ornaments.
 These are probably the easiest and cheapest ones I’ve made!

 The great thing is you can make wood slice ornaments in so many different ways.
-I hosted a craft party making ornaments, and the wooden slices were a big hit.
-My friends came up with all sorts of way to personalize their ornaments.
+I hosted a craft party making ornaments, and the decorating wooden slices station was a big hit.
+My friends came up with all sorts of way to personalize their wooden ornaments.

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

 - wood slices – I used these from Amazon (it’s a nice pack of 30 so you can make some for friends!)

 - paint – acrylic or chalk paint – whatever you have on hand